-Maintains current data regarding the credentials of personnel serving AIG students.
+Maintains and utilizes current data regarding the credentials of personnel serving K-12 AIG students to align with the goals and strategies outlined in the local AIG plan.

-District Response: The Human Resources and Finance / Payroll Departments in Lexington City Schools keep accurate and updated records of teacher certification and teaching assignments.
+The Human Resources and Finance / Payroll Departments in Lexington City Schools keep accurate and updated records of teacher certification and teaching assignments.
 AIG Funding is also used to recruit current teachers for AIG Licensure by providing reimbursement for coursework needed to obtain the licensure.
-The district supports the focused practice of the AIG Coordinator and school principals of increasing the number of AIG certified teachers in the district who serve our students.
+The district supports the focused practice of the AIG Coordinator and school principals of increasing the number of AIG certified teachers in the district who serve our students by actively recruiting qualified candidates within the district and the surrounding areas.